Jimfarrugia/ruby_hangman/README.md

 ### To Do:

-- Display ascii art depictions of lives-left after clearing terminal when displaying validation messages and the like, unless zero lives-lost.
 - Points tally for multiple games.
 - Play sounds after user input based on result of that input.